LatinR/web-LatinR2021/_posts/2019-12-16-call-for-papers.markdown

 ###### Presentations and posters from 2018

-In [this repository](https://github.com/LatinR/presentaciones-LatinR2018) you can find the titles of every presentation and posters from the previous edition of LatinR and the content of some of them.
+In [this repository](https://github.com/LatinR/presentaciones-LatinR2018) you can find the titles of every presentation and posters from the 2018 edition and in [this repository](https://github.com/LatinR/presentaciones-LatinR2019), all works from the 2019 version.
+Use it to get a feel for the themes and submissions accepted in previous editions.